surilindur/graphpub/README.md

 Authentication via username and password is facilitated through the environment variables `SPARQL_USERNAME` and `SPARQL_PASSWORD`, which are used in the auth tuples of RDFLib's SPARQL store.

-To publish a local directory from `./data` to the graph `http://localhost:8080/`, by mapping all relative resource URIs under the graph URI, and also purging the previous graph if it exists:
+To publish a local directory from `./data` to the graph `http://localhost:3030/test`, by mapping all relative resource URIs under `http://localhost:8080/`, and also purging the previous graph if it exists:

 ```bash